coffeeflycode/VRCAComponentCopier/README.md

-# VRC Avatar Component Copier
+# VRChat Avatar Component Copier
 A tool for unity to quickly copy components from one unity object to another.
 Specifically designed for use for avatars on vrchat.

 ![image](https://user-images.githubusercontent.com/76971405/103578909-65d59a80-4ea5-11eb-90d7-2b68cf20c744.png)